Vintage Christmas Ornaments

 Vintage outdoor ornaments are made durable to withstand outdoor weather.
 As a result they can be readily found.
 Some of the earliest Blow Molds though, where made of rubber like composition materials and become brittle or crumbled if not stored in ideal conditions.
 Later PVC type plastics were used, and they have stood the test of time.
 They are also easily repainted if desired.
 They can be found rather reasonably priced with premiums paid for more rare moulds.

 Since Christmas decor is used for 1 month a year, it usually isn't built to last.
-Glass, Porcelain, Plastic, Paper and Wood are the common materials used in Holiday decor.
+Glass, porcelain, plastic, paper and wood are the common materials used in Holiday decor.
 This is why condition is so important with the high attrition rate of ornaments that are; Mica dusted, Crepe paper, Spun Cotton or celluloid like the Santa in the sleigh over there ---> Plenty for Everyone!
 Even though it isn't till fall that you start seeing your Vintage Holiday markets start popping up.
 The dealers have been acquiring Vintage Christmas Ornaments ALL YEAR LONG!
-So, there is plenty for everyone.
-Except, the best goes to the early bird.
-The Vintage Garage Holiday Show November 20th opens at 10:00 am!
+Check the schedule for our holiday event.